List of Teen Titans members: Teen Titans animated series

 The main team consists of Robin (as leader), Beast Boy, Cyborg, Raven, and Starfire.
 They were joined by Terra for a brief period in the second season (she betrayed the Titans in the episode "Betrayal", but in "Aftershock Pt.
 2" she sacrificed herself to save them and defeated Slade for the time being).
 Titans East was formed at the end of the third season with Bumblebee (as leader), along with Aqualad, Más y Menos, and Speedy.
-Several Titans were given honorary membership over the course of the series, and they were all seen in the episode "Calling all Titans".
+Several Titans were given honorary membership over the course of the series, with all of them appearing in the episode "Calling all Titans".